The GitHub integration allows you to manage your Platform.sh environments directly from your GitHub repository.

 Note that if your repository belongs to an organization, use

-"Send me everything" for the events you want to receive and click
+- Paste the hook URL, choose application/json for the content type, choose "Send me everything" for the events you want to receive, and click Add webhook.

 You can now start pushing code, creating new branches or opening pull requests directly on your GitHub repository.